Alex-Skp/creating-nosql-database/README.md

-# creating-nosql-database
+# Creating a noSQL database for Udacity Nanodegree Program
-creating a noSQL datavbase for Udacity nanodegree course
+Readme file is WIP